 - If related to sexual intercourse:

-Refer if there is repeated failure.
-A study of UTI in young women found that:
+Refer if there is repeated failure of treatment.

-There is little high-quality evidence to inform this section, due the the relative rarity of UTI in men, compared with women.
+There is little high-quality evidence to inform this section, due to the relative rarity of UTI in men, compared with women.

 - Recurrent cystitis in a man is likely to be secondary to associated conditions - eg, prostatitis, prostatic hyperplasia, calculi in the genitourinary tract, or VUR.

 - Children with a high risk of serious illness and/or younger than 3 months should be referred immediately to secondary care.
-This should be assessed in accordance with NICE guidance "Feverish illness in children".
+This should be assessed in accordance with NICE guidance on feverish illness in children (see Further Reading, below).